White Sox open crucial stretch with loss to Twins

 Asked whether Jimenez might return to the Sox by the end of the week, La Russa said a lot depends on Monday.

 ‘‘Talking to him this weekend and this morning, he’s feeling good,’’ La Russa said. ‘‘But to play and feel good, the guys watching him have to evaluate that.
-He can’t come here to get in shape and then get hurt.
-But right now, we watch everyone very closely as far as that decision goes.’’
+He can’t come here to get in shape and then get hurt.’’

 The Sox also are waiting on catcher Yasmani Grandal to return from back spasms.
 La Russa said Grandal was supposed to throw to bases Monday, but that plan was delayed by the pregame rain.